USER4247/Django-Expense-Manager/README.md

-# Django-Expense-Manager
+# Django Expense Manager

-this repository contains a simple expense manager project created using django python
+This repository contains a simple expense manager project created using Django and Python.

-Documentation :-
+## Documentation

-Project uses 3 django apps named
+The project uses three Django apps:
-  1> Default (shows default views and home page)
+1. **Default**: Shows default views and the home page.
-  2> ManageUsers (app helps to manage users)
+2. **ManageUsers**: Helps to manage users.
-  3> ExpenseManager (app contains a dashboard which can split and download csv files)
+3. **ExpenseManager**: Contains a dashboard that can split and download CSV files.

-Features :-
+## Features

-  1> Authentication and authorisation
+1. **Authentication and Authorization**
-    You can sign-in/sign-up and access dashboard
+   You can sign in/sign up and access the dashboard.

-  2> View User data
+2. **View User Data**
-    You can view all user data which contains user name , mail and phone number from sqlite3 database .
-    It uses pagination and shows 10 results per page .
-    Please note , this feature does not require any authorisation .
+   You can view all user data, which contains user name, email, and phone number from the SQLite3 database.
+It uses pagination and shows 10 results per page.
+Please note that this feature does not require any authorization.

-  3> Dashboard
+3. **Dashboard**
-    Dashboard to do operations ie split by (equal , partitions and percentage.....)
+   Dashboard to perform operations, such as splitting by equal, partitions, and percentage.